- Define a team and describe its key characteristics.

 What, exactly, are those roles?
 At this point, you’ve probably concluded that every team faces two basic challenges:

-- Accomplishing its assigned task
+- Accomplishing its assigned task, and

-- Maintaining or improving group cohesiveness
+- Maintaining or improving group cohesiveness.

 Whether you affect the team’s work positively or negatively depends on the extent to which you help it or hinder it in meeting these two challenges.
 We can thus divide teamwork roles into two categories, depending on which of these two challenges each role addresses.
 These two categories (task-facilitating roles and relationship-building roles) are summarized here: